Pi Cluster Documentation

 Longhorn does support, from release 1.2.4, Kubernetes CSI snapshot API to take snapshots/backups programmatically.
 See Longhorn documentation: CSI Snapshot Support.

-Wiht this functionality application-consistent backups can be orchestrated:
+With this functionality application-consistent backups can be orchestrated:

-# Freeze POD's filesystem
+# Freeze POD filesystem

-kubectl exec pod -- app_feeze_commandç
+kubectl exec pod -- app_feeze_command

 # Take snapshot using CSI Snapshot CRDs